golovach-ivan/Correct-by-Construction/rho-j.u.c/Semaphore.md

 ## Semaphore

-A counting semaphore.
+[javadoc](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/Semaphore.html): A counting semaphore.
 Conceptually, a semaphore maintains a set of permits.
 Each acquire() blocks if necessary until a permit is available, and then takes it.
 Each release() adds a permit, potentially releasing a blocking acquirer.
 Semaphores are often used to restrict the number of threads than can access some (physical or logical) resource.

 Lets try two models of permits set:

-#### Permits are elems of set, blocking on read empty set: ```{1,1} -> {1} -> {}```
+#### Model #1: Permits are elems of set, blocking on read empty set: ```{1,1} -> {1} -> {}```
 ```
 wait set:      0       0      0      1      2      1      0      0      0
 permits:     {1,1} -> {1} -> { } -> { } -> { } -> { } -> { } -> {1} -> {2}